ap467/mesonet-api-v2-docs/readme.md

   <li><a href="{{site.baseurl}}">Return Home</a></li>
 </ol>

 Gain access to over 60,000 surface weather stations mostly in North America.
-The Mesonet API are easy to use REST API that supports real-time and historical data.
+The Mesonet API is an easy to use REST API that supports real-time and historical data.

 If you are new to the Mesonet API please take a second to read our [getting started section][getting-started].

 ## Available Web Services

+---

-### Data services
+### Data

 * [Time Series][timeseries-service]
 * [Latest][latest-service]